The AIPPI Editorial Policy and Guidelines below apply to all contributions submitted for publication online. Contributors should endeavor to comply.

 - Where contributions report on or refer to otherwise unpublished statements made or positions taken by other persons, groups or organisations, the author must ascertain that such persons, groups or organisations have no objection to being so quoted.

-- The length of an article or other contribution should generally not exceed approximately 600 words, and should be accompanied by a short introduction/résumé of about 100 words.
+- An article or other contribution should be accompanied by a short introduction/résumé of about 100 words.
 The introduction/résumé will appear on the front page of the e-News edition, with a hyperlink to the main contribution.
-In exceptional cases, contributions of greater length will be accepted.

 - Contributors should indicate their name, firm, city and country.
 This information will appear with the contribution in a standard format.